smattes/concept-docs/docs/variables.md

 └── stack-webserver
     └── config.yaml
 ```
-where both of these `stack-*` directories are pointers to the exact same external stack.
+Both of these `stack-*` directories are pointers to the exact same external stack.

-Now lets look at the `config.yaml` in the `stack-*` directories.
-Knowing that each of these stacks are identical, we know that the `config.yaml` files are identical.
-Here it is:
+Now, look at the `config.yaml` in the `stack-*` directories.
+Knowing that each of these stacks are identical, we also know that the `config.yaml` files are identical.
+Check it out:
 ```
 variables:
   DNS_ENTRY: